Multifamily Affordable Housing Decarbonization Toolkit

 Housing Stability

-The up-front investment needed for decarbonization upgrades can be concerning for tenants and building owners alike, because there are often tensions between maintaining affordability for tenants and generating operating income for owners to cover ongoing maintenance and repairs.
-Rent increases or additional fees related to decarbonization upgrades can lead to financial stress and instability among tenants, straining their ability to cover basic necessities, including housing, and exacerbating their ability to recover financially and ultimately build wealth.
-For their part, building owners, especially owners of affordable housing that have small operating budgets, need to recover costs and ensure ongoing maintenance.
+The up-front investment needed for decarbonization upgrades can be concerning for tenants and building owners alike, as there are often tensions between maintaining affordability for tenants and generating operating income for owners to cover ongoing maintenance and repairs.
+Rent increases or additional fees related to decarbonization upgrades can lead to financial stress and instability among tenants, straining their ability to cover basic necessities, including housing costs, and exacerbating their ability to recover from financial setbacks and ultimately build wealth.
+Simultaneously, building owners, especially owners of affordable housing that have small operating budgets, need to recover costs and be able to provide ongoing maintenance.

-Rent increases or increased fees following decarbonization upgrades can result from owners passing costs directly on to tenants.
-This practice is enabled by existing frameworks, programs, and legislative language supporting decarbonization, which cater to property owners and fail to incorporate sufficient tenant protections, especially in unsubsidized housing.
+Rent increases or increased fees following decarbonization upgrades can be a result of owners passing costs directly on to tenants.
+This practice is enabled by existing frameworks, programs, and legislative language supporting decarbonization, which can often cater to property owners and fail to incorporate sufficient tenant protections, especially in unsubsidized housing.
 For example, the State of New York enacted the Housing Stability and Tenant Protection Act of 2019, effectively limiting rent increases on rent-regulated properties following major capital repairs; however, it excludes unregulated units, which represent a large portion of the affordable housing stock.
-Solutions identified to address this challenge include:
+Solutions to these challenges in multifamily rental units include:

 • Incentivize Affordability in Program Design: Programs and policies designed to incentivize decarbonization upgrades are most constructive when they integrate tenant protection requirements.
 Affordability covenants, like those that exist today in California, impose restrictions on raising rents and utilities after upgrades are made using certain funding programs.
 Some local ordinances require rent increases to be tied to the Consumer Price Index, provide eviction protections, and require landlords to offer temporary relocation assistance while upgrades are being made.
 The Home Energy Rebates programs outline restrictions to maintain affordable rents after decarbonization upgrades.
 For at least two years following the rebate issuance, these restrictions prevent owners from evicting or increasing rents for low-income tenants, and selling to an owner that doesn’t comply with these same restrictions.
 Adding criteria to preserve affordability following decarbonization upgrades is critical to minimizing displacement and ensuring decarbonization benefits reach low-income tenants.